 Define tasks and establish individual accountability

 To help dispel confusion, good leaders define clear tasks for each team member.
 When members know exactly what they need to do and know their deadlines, they lose excuses for not doing their fair share of the work load.
-Using a project management tool like a GANTT chart is a simple step toward helping leaders and managers hold each team member accountable.
-When the team holds individuals accountable for their effort and work, members will have additional motivation to complete their tasks.
+Using a project management tool like a GANTT chart is a simple step toward helping leaders and managers hold each team member accountable when they’re not doing their job.

 Minimize Group Size

 Within the process of creating the team, never get more members than you need, no matter how great those two individuals might be individually.
 When there are not enough tasks to go around, it’s easy for members to avoid doing their share of the work.
 And frankly, that’s your fault as the team leader, not theirs.
 Additionally, without enough tasks for each member, some members will find themselves doing small and seemingly unimportant tasks, decreasing their commitment to the team and their desire to work with the team.
 When limiting the number of members on a team or project, you inherently allow each member to be an integral and valuable part of the team.